-Each student entering Berkshire Community College has distinct educational, career and personal goals.
-Although the majority of full- and part-time students enroll in either a certificate or associate degree program, students may take a specific class or group of classes to acquire additional skills or for personal enrichment.
+Each student entering Berkshire Community College has distinct educational, career, and personal goals.
+Although the majority of full and part-time students enroll in either a certificate or associate degree program, students may take a specific class or group of classes to acquire additional skills, or for personal enrichment.
 BCC remains flexible enough in both its programming and scheduling to address the needs of each student.

-This section of the catalog contains the primary policies and regulations that apply to all members of the College community.
+This section contains the primary policies and regulations that apply to all members of the college community.
 However, this information is not intended to be a statement of the College's contractual undertakings.
 A complete list of detailed policies and procedures is contained in the BCC Student Policy Guide that is made available annually to all students.
-Copies of the Guide may be obtained from the office of the Vice President for Student Affairs and Enrollment Services, the Jonathan Edwards Library or online at www.berkshirecc.edu/studentpolicyguide.
+Copies of the Guide may be obtained from the Office of the Dean for Student Affairs or online at www.berkshirecc.edu/studentpolicyguide.